mrkaleArduinoLib/gbj_tm1637/README.md

 <a id="isError"></a>
 ## isError()
 #### Description
 The method returns a flag whether the recent operation with controller failed.
-The corresponding error code can be obtained by the method [getLastResult()]((#getLastResult), which one of the error macro [constants](#constants).
+The corresponding error code can be obtained by the method [getLastResult()]((#getLastResult), which is one of the error [constants](#constants).

 #### Syntax
     bool isError();